zhboner/realm/readme.md

 ## Usage
 This executable takes 2 arguments:
 - -l [--local] local socket address.
 Default address 127.0.0.1 is used when the address is omitted.
-- -r [--remote] remote socker address.
+- -r [--remote] remote socket address.
 Both domain and ip address are accepted.
 If a domain is passed, the resolver will try to resolve and update the ip address regularly, ipv4 is preferred.

 An example to listen on port 30000 and forwarding traffic to example.com:12345 is as follows.
 ```